 - Damages – Damages are perhaps the easiest element to prove to successfully bring a negligence action.
 That is because you can prove damages by showing that you incurred medical bills or that you were unable to work as a result of an accident.

 However, the HOA will not be liable for physical harm when the dangerous condition is open and obvious.
-A skilled personal injury attorney will be able to help you prove the elements of a negligence claim.
-Attorney Brent Wieand can help.
+A skilled trip and fall lawyer in Philadelphia, PA will be able to help you prove the elements of a negligence claim.
+As a slip and fall lawyer in Philadelphia, PA Brent Wieand can help.
 As founder of the Wieand Law Firm, LLC, Brent has extensive experience handling complex slip and fall claims in Pennsylvania and is unafraid to challenge powerful adversaries.
 Brent approaches every case with two goals in mind: crafting a compelling legal strategy, and holding the responsible party accountable for their actions

 What Are Common Injuries That Occur in Slip and Fall Cases?